-The Faculty of Religion and Theology at the Vrije Universiteit is a multireligious community of scholars and students devoted to the critical study of religion.
+The Faculty of Religion and Theology at Vrije Universiteit Amsterdam is a multireligious community of scholars and students devoted to the critical study of religion.
 In research and education, societal challenges are high on the agenda.
 Aligning with the international Sustainability Development Goals-agenda, the faculty aims to contribute to an inclusive, sustainable and resilient society that enables people to live meaningful lives and develop meaningful relationships.
 While religion is not always addressed as a big impact factor, especially not in those regions in the world in which a narrative of secularization dominates, the faculty believes that religion plays an important role in many societal issues today.
 Together with NGOs, government bodies, the business sector, religious organizations and other parties, the faculty examines the positive and negative impact of religion on these issues.

 Film and lived religion

 The 2020 International Conference on Religion & Film will feature several keynotes and panels on the topic of film and the politics of lived religion under the title ‘Visions of a better world’.

 Religion and film share a great similarity.
 Both are involved in world-building and meaning-making practices; both offer sources for inspiration; both create symbolic and mythical worlds and it-could-be-otherwise realities, both utopian and dystopian.
 As such, film can function as religion, a perspective that has inspired many scholars to analyze film from a hermeneutical perspective, looking for the religious dimensions of film.
 Mostly, such a perspective entails an analysis of the symbolic layers of film; the narrative elements; the mythical elements; and the theological themes.